Serbian protesters are back on the streets as clashes with government loyalists escalate

-BELGRADE, Serbia (AP) — Thousands of anti-government protesters returned to the streets in Serbia on Thursday evening after two days of clashes with loyalists of autocratic President Aleksandar Vucic and riot police that left dozens injured or detained.
+BELGRADE, Serbia (AP) — Thousands of anti-government protesters returned to the streets in Serbia on Thursday after two days of clashes with loyalists of autocratic President Aleksandar Vucic and riot police that left dozens injured or detained.
+Police fired tear gas in at least two cities and numerous other incidents were reported throughout the country.

-In the northern city of Novi Sad where the anti-Vucic revolt in Serbia started more than nine months ago, groups of young protesters shouted, “He is finished,” as they demolished the offices of the president's ruling Serbian Progressive Party.

 The demonstrators broke windows on the party's downtown office and carried away some documents and pieces of furniture from inside.
 The police or Vucic's supporters, who have guarded the office for months, where nowhere to be seen.